TransERR: Translation-based Knowledge Graph Embedding via Efficient Relation Rotation: Introduction

 \section{Introduction}

-Knowledge graphs (KGs), also known as semantic networks, represent networks of real-world entities ( objects, events, concepts, etc.) and describe the associations between them.
+Knowledge graphs (KGs), also known as semantic networks, represent networks of real-world entities (objects, events, concepts, etc.) and describe the associations between them.
 In fact, KGs contain factual triplets $(head, relation, tail)$, which are denoted as $(h, r, t)$.
 Several open source KGs are available, including FreeBase~\cite{4bollacker2008freebase}, DBpedia~\cite{45lehmann2015dbpedia} and NELL~\cite{46mitchell2018never}.
 They facilitate the development of downstream tasks, such as question answering~\cite{2}, semantic search~\cite{3junior2020knowledge} and relation extraction~\cite{1}.
 However, there is a problem with missing links in KGs.
-Therefore, knowledge graph completion (KGC) task has recently received considerable attention.
+Therefore, knowledge graph embedding (KGE) task has recently received considerable attention.

 The mainstream approaches are to learn low-dimensional representations of entities and relations and utilize them to predict new facts.
 Most of them learn the embeddings of KGs based on score functions of the translational distance between the head and tail entities.
-TransE~\cite{7bordes2013translating}, TransH~\cite{81wang2014knowledge}, TransR~\cite{9lin2015learning} and TransD~\cite{10ji2015knowledge} adjust embeddings via different projection strategies to represent each relation as a translation vector $\mathbf{r}$ to connect head entity $\mathbf{h}$ and tail entity $\mathbf{t}$ in the real-valued space.
-Recently, to enrich the freedom of translation, RotatE~\cite{31sun2019rotate} and Rotat3D~\cite{15gao2020rotate3d} define each relation as a rotation from the head entity to the tail entity in the complex space and quaternion space, respectively.
+Weak degree of freedom (\ding{56}) and Translational Transformations (\ding{52}).
+RotatE~\cite{31sun2019rotate}, PairRE~\cite{52chao2020pairre} and TranSHER~\cite{li-etal-2022-transher} have demonstrated that translational transformations better capture the relations between entities, thereby enhancing the expressive power of KG embeddings.
+However, these models are constrained by the degrees of freedom in the transformations, implying that they are not fully expressive.

-Although the RotatE model has proven effective in modeling complex relational patterns in knowledge graphs, it is constrained by the limitation of being restricted to a single plane of rotation.
-While the recent Rotat3D model partially addresses this limitation by allowing for rotations in multiple planes, it still only provides one degree of freedom for relational rotation.
-To deal with above problem, PairRE~\cite{52chao2020pairre}, TripleRE~\cite{yu2022triplere}, and TranSHER~\cite{li-etal-2022-transher} address the limitations of single-plane rotation by incorporating multiple relations to increase the degree of freedom for relational rotation.
-However, they are limited by rotation plane restrictions, which can lead to models that are not efficient in representing complex relational patterns.
+Recently, QuatE~\cite{zhang2019quaternion} and Rotat3D~\cite{15gao2020rotate3d} have demonstrated that vectors exhibit a higher degree of rotational freedom in the quaternion space.
+This implies that one can attain a greater level of rotational freedom in representing when compared to traditional vector spaces.
+Nevertheless, QuatE and Rotat3D exclusively employ rotational transformations within quaternion space, thus overlooking translational changes.
+This limitation leads to a reduced capacity for modeling spatial transformations, resulting in a decrease in performance of link prediction.
+High degree of freedom (\ding{52}) and Translational Transformations (\ding{56}).